ReeceSmith14/Personal-Portfolio-Website/README.md

 - Projects - [View](https://ibb.co/mbDWR2Y)
 - Contact - [View](https://ibb.co/8jbSbkJ)

+## Features

+### Existing Features

+### Left to Implement

+1. Smooth scrolling when a page link is clicked.
+This feature currently doesn't work and I'm not entirly sure why.
+Any feedback would be greatly appreciated.

 ## Technologies Used

 - [Online-Convert.com](hhttps://image.online-convert.com/convert-to-ico) to convert a .png to an .ico.
 This .ico file was used as a favicon to appear next to the title in the browser tab.